AdhamElkomey23/omarallamapp/fertilizer-standalone/README.md

 ## Standalone Desktop Application

-This is a complete standalone version of the Al-Wasiloon Fertilizer Factory Management System that runs locally on your laptop without requiring internet connection or browser hosting.
+Complete standalone version of the Al-Wasiloon Factory Management System that runs locally without requiring internet connection, server installation, or external dependencies.

 ## System Requirements

 - Windows 7/8/10/11
-- Any modern web browser (Chrome, Firefox, Edge, Safari)
-- No external software installation required
+- No additional software required

-## Installation & Usage

-### Option 1: Zero-Dependency Portable Version (Recommended)
+- All functionality runs directly from the executable files

+## Quick Start

 1. **Extract all files** to any folder on your computer
-2. **Double-click `START-PORTABLE.html`**
+2. **Double-click `START-APP.bat`**
-   - Opens directly in your browser
+   - Launches the complete desktop application
-   - No server setup required
+   - No browser or server setup required
-   - Completely self-contained

-### Option 2: Server-Based Version

-1. **Double-click `START-SILENT.vbs`** for silent startup
-   - Automatically detects and uses Node.js or Python
-   - Opens in browser at http://localhost:8080
-   - Shows no terminal windows

-2. **Alternative: `START.bat`**
-   - Shows terminal window with status information
-   - Same functionality as silent version
+   - Runs as native Windows application

 ## Features